 - He tells Moses to gather the elders of the people and say to them that He is aware of their suffering in Egypt and will lead them to their promised land.

-He then instructs Moses to go to Pharaoh with the elders and tell him that the Lord has instructed them to ask this ruler to release the Israelites to go on a three-day journey so they can sacrifice to the Lord.
+God then instructs Moses to go to the Pharaoh with the elders and tell him that the Lord has instructed them to ask this ruler to release the Israelites to go on a three-day journey so they can sacrifice to the Lord.
 He warns them that at first Pharaoh will refuse and will only relent when forced, which the Lord will do miraculously.
 God even describes what will happen when they leave – the Israelites will be given gold, silver, and clothing by the Egyptians as they depart.
-In other words, they will plunder the Egyptians without even lifting a finger against them.
+In other words, they will plunder the Egyptians without even lifting a finger against them!

 3. Round 3 – Exodus 4:1-9